IPS-LMU/The-EMU-SDMS-Manual/_book/wrassp.md

 ### Fundamental frequency contour {#subsec:wrassp_f0}

 The `wrassp` package includes two fundamental frequency estimation functions called `ksvF0()` and `mhsF0()`.
-R Example \@ref(rexample:wrassp-calcF0) shows the usage of the `ksvF0()` function, this time not utilizing the `toFile` parameter but rather to show an alternative procedure, reading the resulting SSFF file produced by it.
+The R code snippet below shows the usage of the `ksvF0()` function, this time not utilizing the `toFile` parameter but rather to show an alternative procedure, reading the resulting SSFF file produced by it.
 It is worth noting that every signal processing function provided by `wrassp` creates a result file in the same directory as the audio file it was processing (except if the `outputDirectory` parameter is set otherwise).
-The default extension given by the `ksvF0()` is stored in `wrasspOutputInfos\$ksvF0\$ext`, which is used in R Example \@ref(rexample:wrassp-calcF0) to create the newly generated file's path.
+The default extension given by the `ksvF0()` is stored in `wrasspOutputInfos\$ksvF0\$ext`, which is used in the R code snippet below to create the newly generated file's path.